We have resumed full activities for 2021, subject of course to current Covid restrictions.

 Garden & Gourmet

 Garden & Gourmet presents a series of visits, talks and workshops on all things garden, and gourmet, with plenty of opportunity to look, discuss and ask.
+This term we have the usual range of fascinating gardens to visit, some social events, and some opportunities to buy assorted foods and plants.

 The Men’s forum meets to discuss any topics of interest, relevance or concern.
 And do a bit of socialising . . .